1kunal1997/Service-API/README.md

 PriceEligibility | Checks if the item's price is at least a certain amount.
 SellerEligibility | Checks whether the seller is in a list of enrolled sellers (*EnrolledSellers.JSON*).

+This way, adding another condition is an easy, 2-step process:

+1. Write a class that implements the *Condition* interface, defining the *check* method however you would like.
+Make sure to add it to the *conditions* folder!
+2. Add it to the *getConditions* method in *CheckService*.

+Modifying the current conditions will only involve modifying the *.JSON* files, or simply changing the *PRICE_THRESHOLD* constant defined in *PriceEligibility*.

 ## Usage & Testing